cub run where-filter

 -h, --help help for where-filter

 --where-expression AND (required) The specified string is an expression for the purpose of evaluating whether the configuration data matches the filter.
 It supports conjunctions using AND of relational expressions of the form *path* *operator* *literal*.
 The path specifications are dot-separated, for both map fields and array indices, as in `spec.template.spec.containers.0.image = 'ghcr.io/headlamp-k8s/headlamp:latest' AND spec.replicas > 1`.
 Path expressions support `*` for wildcard array or map segments and `?key=value` syntax for associative matches of array elements containing objects with a `key` attribute.
-Strings support the following operators: `<`, `>`, `<=`, `>=`, `=`, `!=`, `LIKE`, `ILIKE`, `~~`, `!~~`, `~`, `!~`, `~*`, `!~*`, `IN`, `NOT IN`.
-String pattern operators: `LIKE` and `~~` for pattern matching with `%` and `_` wildcards, `ILIKE` for case-insensitive pattern matching, `!~~` for NOT LIKE.
+Strings support the following operators: `<`, `>`, `<=`, `>=`, `=`, `!=`, `LIKE`, `NOT LIKE`, `ILIKE`, `~~`, `!~~`, `~`, `!~`, `~*`, `!~*`, `IN`, `NOT IN`.
+String pattern operators: `LIKE` and `~~` for pattern matching with `%` and `_` wildcards, `ILIKE` for case-insensitive pattern matching, `NOT LIKE` and `!~~` for negated pattern matching.
 String regex operators: `~` for regex matching, `~*` for case-insensitive regex, `!~` and `!~*` for regex not matching (case-sensitive and insensitive).
 Integers support the following operators: `<`, `>`, `<=`, `>=`, `=`, `!=`, `IN`, `NOT IN`.
 Boolean values support equality and inequality only.
 The `IN` and `NOT IN` operators accept a comma-separated list of values in parentheses, such as `spec.template.spec.containers.0.image#reference IN (':latest', ':arm64-latest')`.
 The syntax `.|` requires the preceding path to exist; otherwise the relation `!=` will always return true regardless what it is compared with.
 String literals are quoted with single quotes, such as `'string'`.
 Integer and boolean literals are also supported for attributes of those types.

 Options inherited from parent commands